DingXiaoH/RepVGG/README.md

 For the simplicity, we can also use the off-the-shelf quantization toolboxes to quantize RepVGG.
 We use the simple QAT (quantization-aware training) tool in torch.quantization as an example.

-1. The base model is trained with the custom weight decay (which will be released very soon) and converted into inference-time structure.
+1. The base model is trained with the custom weight decay (```--custwd```) and converted into inference-time structure.
 We insert BN after the converted 3x3 conv layers because QAT with torch.quantization requires BN.
-Specifically, we run the model on ImageNet training set and record the mean/std statistics and use them to initialize the BN layers.
-We initialize BN.gamma/beta accordingly.
-The saved model has the same outputs as the inference-time model.
+Specifically, we run the model on ImageNet training set and record the mean/std statistics and use them to initialize the BN layers, and initialize BN.gamma/beta accordingly so that the saved model has the same outputs as the inference-time model.

 ```
 python train.py -a RepVGG-A0 --dist-url 'tcp://127.0.0.1:23333' --dist-backend 'nccl' --multiprocessing-distributed --world-size 1 --rank 0 --workers 32 [imagenet-folder] --tag hello --custwd